Exploring Inclusionary Zoning to Support Affordable Housing

 Better to redesign our zoning bylaws to encourage building "missing middle" housing, and to get rid of single-family-home-only zones that take up 70% of out city's residential lands.

-Cory almost 3 years ago
+Cory over 3 years ago

 The new proposed RES-x residential zones to replace the R-x don't go far enough.
 All they really do is collapse 9 zone types into 7 and add duplexes, which is ludicrously inadequate to increasing the housing supply, especially since most lot size, setback, height limit and coverage rules are retained.
 Zones need to be designed to encourage the "missing middle".